ByeolBaram/sports_reference_table/README.md

 ![alt text](https://github.com/ByeolBaram/sports_reference_table/blob/main/pictures/teams_opponents.png)

-Then, I first did a check to see if the team in the header was the same team.
+Then, I did a check to see if the team in the header was the same team.
 Since teams don't face themselves, I placed an X in that box.

 ![alt text](https://github.com/ByeolBaram/sports_reference_table/blob/main/pictures/own_team_exception.png)